-- If Hawk's Hub is buying a book and it is a current edition, up to 50% of the NEW selling price may be paid.
+- If the bookstore is buying a book and it is a current edition.

-- If Hawk's Hub has no need for a book, the used book wholesaler facilitating buyback may purchase it.
-The wholesale purchase price will be based on current market value which ranges from 1% - 33% of national retail price.
-Old editions typically have zero value.
+- If the bookstore has no need for the book, our wholesaler facilitating buyback may purchase it.
+The wholesale purchase price will be based on current market value.

-- The amount you may receive cannot be determined until you are at the buyback register.
+- The amount you may receive cannot be determined until you are at the buyback register and is non-negotiable.

 - not have stains and/or water damage